tavikukko/Chrome-SP-Editor/README.md

 * Give the full path to the endpoint (endpoint must handle POST request and return provided validationstring)

 ### Chrome Workspaces
-* Chrome SP Editor works also when using Chrome workspaces, it saves the file to the disk and also the SharePoint.
+* SP Editor works also when using Chrome workspaces, it saves the file to the disk and also the SharePoint.